viktor-yengovatov/sap-commerce-intellij-idea-plugin/README.md

 * Refresh gradle dependencies
 * Execute gradle task `buildPlugin` which can be found under `intellij` Tasks group
   * it will create <i>The Plugin</i> zip file under `build/distributions`
-  * try to execute this step every time before starting the Intellij IDEA
+  * try to execute this step every time before starting the IntelliJ IDEA
 * Execute gradle task `runIde` under the same `intellij` Task group
   * it can be executed in both Run and Debug mode
 * Manually install <i>The Plugin</i> from the local file located in the `build/distributions` in case of